 That's a big part of the NATO strategy: Bleed Gadhafi of money and resources until he surrenders.
 The problem is that the Libyan people — the same people NATO is trying to protect — suffer too.
 There are food shortages in Tripoli, and long lines for fuel.

 The CIA estimates that before the current crisis, a third of the Libyan population was living at the poverty level.
-Cordesman says the last few months have made things even worse.
+Cordesman says the past few months have made things even worse.

 In other words, the NATO operation meant to prevent one kind of humanitarian crisis may be contributing to another.